doublep/iter2/README.md

 ### Running regression tests

 This is only possible if you have the full source code, e.g. cloned it from Git as described above.
-Just execute `./run-tests.sh` from the `iter2` directory.
+Just execute `eldev test` from the `iter2` directory (you need to have [Eldev](https://github.com/doublep/eldev) installed).
 All tests must pass, there can be no “expected failures”.

 ## Usage